Ra: Iconography

-Ra was portrayed as a man with the head of a lanner falcon, adorned with a sun disk between his horns with a Cobra around it, and shared characteristics with the sky-god Horus.
+Ra was portrayed as a man with the head of most likely either a lanner or peregrine falcon, adorned with a sun disk with a Cobra around it, and shared characteristics with the sky-god Horus.

 Ra was represented in a variety of forms.
 Other common forms are a man with the head of a beetle (in his form as Khepri), or a man with the head of a ram.
 Ra was also pictured as a full-bodied ram, beetle, phoenix, heron, serpent, bull, cat, or lion, among others.

 He was most commonly featured with a ram's head in the Underworld.
 In this form, Ra is described as being the "ram of the west" or "ram in charge of his harem.

 In some literature, Ra is described as an aging king with golden flesh, silver bones, and hair of lapis lazuli.

 Worship

 The chief cultic center of Ra was Iunu "the Place of Pillars", later known to the Ptolemaic Kingdom as Heliopolis (Ἡλιούπολις, lit.
 "Sun City") and today located in the suburbs of Cairo.
 He was identified with the local sun god Atum.
 As Atum or Atum-Ra, he was reckoned the first being and the originator of the Ennead ("The Nine"), consisting of Shu and Tefnut, Geb and Nut, Osiris, Set, Isis and Nephthys.
-The holiday of "The Receiving of Ra" was celebrated on May 26 in the Gregorian calendar.

 Ra's local cult began to grow from roughly the Second Dynasty, establishing him as a sun-deity.
 By the Fourth Dynasty, pharaohs were seen as Ra's manifestations on Earth, referred to as "Sons of Ra".
+Ra was called the first king of Egypt, thus it was believed pharaohs were his descendants and successors.
 His worship increased massively in the Fifth Dynasty, when Ra became a state-deity and pharaohs had specially aligned pyramids, obelisks, and sun temples built in his honor.
 The rulers of the Fifth Dynasty told their followers that they were sons of Ra himself and the wife of the high priest of Heliopolis.
 These pharaohs spent much of Egypt's money on sun-temples.
 The first Pyramid Texts began to arise, giving Ra more and more significance in the journey of the pharaoh through the Duat (underworld).

-During the Middle Kingdom, Ra was increasingly affiliated and combined with other chief deities, especially Amun and Osiris.At the time of the New Kingdom of Egypt, the worship of Ra had become more complicated and grander.
+During the Middle Kingdom, Ra was increasingly affiliated and combined with other chief deities, especially Amun and Osiris.

+At the time of the New Kingdom of Egypt, the worship of Ra had become more complicated and grander.
 The walls of tombs were dedicated to extremely detailed texts that depicted Ra's journey through the underworld.
 Ra was said to carry the prayers and blessings of the living with the souls of the dead on the sun-boat.
 The idea that Ra aged with the sun became more popular during the rise of the New Kingdom.

 Many acts of worship included hymns, prayers and spells to help Ra and the sun-boat overcome Apophis.

 The rise of Christianity in the Roman Empire put an end to the worship of Ra.